 In practice, accompanied and unaccompanied children are systematically referred to public schools upon accommodation at CAR and CACR or contact with CPR’s social workers.
 According to the experience of the organisation, enrolment in local public schools is generally guaranteed within a reasonable period (on average, two weeks).

 Unaccompanied children enrolling in upper secondary education are usually enrolled in an area of their interest with subsequent adjustments introduced afterwards considering the individual progress.
 Progressive integration in school is also possible.
-According to the experience of CPR, this has been positive, allowing a smoother integration in the education system and faster language learning.
+According to CPR’s experience, this has been positive, allowing a smoother integration in the education system and faster language learning.

 Nevertheless, CPR has highlighted the need to consider other frequent challenges, such as the lack of resources in certain schools to ensure the necessary teaching of Portuguese language as well as the lack of literacy courses.